Grow Techniques To Yield The Most Cannabis Medicine

 If LST is done correctly, then several colas populated with large dense buds, will begin to reach upward.
 Many argue that low-stress training is the most effective grow technique for ensuring a high-yielding plant with supreme quality buds.
 After all, if you’re restricted in the number of plants you can grow, you want to make the most of it.

-The only downside of this grow technique is the time taken to do it properly.
+The only downside of this grow technique is the time it takes to do it properly.
 If you have a large grow, then it can become time-consuming.
 But with the right attitude, or even by consuming a little of the plant you’re working with, it can quickly become a meditative experience!

 The Scrog Method: Fatten Up those Nugs